Rebar Corrosion Scanning in Concrete

-Concrete Corrosion rebar Scanning locate corrosion of rebar and post-tension cables within the concrete using state of the art technology.
-Reinforcing steel locations are marked directly on the concrete surface to ensure safe and efficient drilling that will preserve the integrity of the structure and reduce the need for repairs or patching.
-This helps our clients conduct core drilling without accidents, injuries or delay.
-Concrete GPR rebar Scan is also useful when preparing for a renovation that includes electrical outfitting, plumbing, fire protection services, drain installation and duct work.
+Rebar Corrosion Scanning in concrete can locate corrosion of rebar and post-tension cables within the concrete using state-of-the-art technology.
+Reinforcing steel locations are marked directly on the concrete surface to ensure safe and efficient drilling that will preserve the structure’s integrity and reduce the need for repairs or patching.
+This helps our clients conduct core drilling without accidents, injuries, or delays.
+A concrete GPR rebar Scan is also useful when preparing for a renovation that includes electrical outfitting, plumbing, fire protection services, drain installation, and ductwork.

 Concrete corrosion Rebar Scan for EMBEDDED ELECTRICAL SERVICES

-When core drilling or saw cutting in commercial and industrial locations is needed, accurate detection of electrical conduits is essential for preventing safety risks, power outages and costly damages.
+When rebar corrosion scanning in commercial and industrial locations is needed, accurate detection of electrical conduits is essential for preventing safety risks, power outages, and costly damages.
 Concrete GPR Scan for PT Cables Daytona provides two specific but different scanning services in this area: Elevated concrete slab scanning and concrete slab-on-grade locating.
-Elevated concrete slab scanning involves detecting embedded electrical conduits prior to core drilling a hole through the slab.
+Elevated concrete slab scanning involves detecting embedded electrical conduits before core drilling a hole through the slab.

-Also crucial in the Concrete rebar corrosion Scanning Daytona imaging process is determining what’s in the concrete structure.
-This includes gauging the concrete thickness, what the rebar content is, its spacing and its elevation within the slab.
-This extensive, critical information helps our clients and their teams to understand the makeup of the concrete. we also can determine concrete covers over the rebar using state of the art equipment.
+Also, crucial in the Concrete rebar corrosion Scanning Daytona imaging process is determining what’s in the concrete structure.
+This includes gauging the concrete thickness, the rebar content, its spacing, and its elevation within the slab.
+This extensive, critical information helps our clients and their teams understand the concrete’s makeup.
+We also can determine concrete covers over the rebar using state-of-the-art equipment.

-While corrosion of rebars in concrete is done my MIARA, it does not determine what type of object is being located project managers are experienced at using all available data in identifying the type of reinforcing steel or electrical conduit present.
+While MIRA does corrosion of rebars in concrete is done by MIARA, it does not determine what type of object is being located.
+Project managers are experienced at using all available data in identifying the reinforcing steel or electrical conduit present.

-The photo to the left shows a typical post tension cable mark out.
-Using GPR and other data, we are able to locate all of the reinforcing steel anomalies.
-We then mark the findings on the concrete and, based on the pattern, are quickly able to determine what each marking indicates.
-Most often, when something is on an angle through a square layout it will be a conduit.
-You will have a typical rebar pattern with 12-to-18 inch centers.
-Post tension cables tend to be spaced further apart, depending on the building’s design and whether they are banded or uniform tendons.
+The photo to the left shows a typical post-tension cable mark out.
+We can locate all of the reinforcing steel anomalies using GPR and other data.
+We then mark the findings on the concrete and, based on the pattern, can quickly determine what each marking indicates.
+Most often, when something is on an angle through a square layout, it will be a conduit.
+You will have a typical rebar pattern with 12-to-18-inch centers.
+Post-tension cables tend to be spaced further apart, depending on the building’s design and whether they are banded or uniform tendons.